inaimathi/gtypist-single-space/gtypist.typ

 I:(4)
 *:_U_R_L30
-S:    Some people break promises as readily as they make them.
+S:Some people break promises as readily as they make them.
  :As a result, they acquire a reputation for unreliability.
 It :is particularly important to be reliable in the business world.
  :A person or firm that comes to be regarded as unreliable has a